Cite this

 \[\begin{aligned} \underset{f}{\arg \max} \: I(f(\mathrm{S}); \mathrm{Y}) \\ \end{aligned}\]

-Where \(f(\cdot)\) is the encoder function that maps from the space of possible messages \(\mathcal{S}\) to the the space of channel inputs \(\mathcal{X}\).
+where \(f(\cdot)\) is the encoder function mapping from the space of possible messages \(\mathcal{S}\) to the space of channel inputs \(\mathcal{X}\).

 A naive approach to solving this optimization problem is to use a brute force search, in which the mutual information is calculated for every possible encoder matrix.
 However, this quickly becomes computationally intractable, since the number of possible encoder matrices grows with the factorial of the number of channel inputs.

-Another possibility is to instead use stochastic encoders, which consist of replacing the deterministic encoder function \(f(\cdot)\) with a conditional probability distribution \(p(x \mid s)\).
-In the matrix view, this corresponds to matrices which can have an arbitrary number of nonzero elements along each column, so long as they are all positive and each column sums to \(1\), like the matrices in Figure 11b,d.
+Stochastic encoders replace the deterministic function \(f(\cdot)\) with a conditional probability distribution \(p(x \mid s)\).
+In matrix form, columns can have any number of nonzero entries, so long as they are all positive and each column sums to \(1\), like the matrices in Figure 11b,d.

-Since every deterministic encoder represents a specific case of a larger class of stochastic encoders, stochastic encoders can do as well or better in principle.
-In practice, they often do worse, though there are certain conditions under which they’re superior [6], [7].
-This remains an area of active research.
+Since every deterministic encoder represents a specific case of a larger class of stochastic encoders, stochastic encoders can do as well or better in principle, though designing good ones can present practical challenges [6], [7].

 Continuous encoders